OPLSPotentialBuilder

 Returns:

-Whether or not direct Coulomb sums are used for molecules.
+Whether direct Coulomb sums are used for molecules.

 Return type: